-If your symptoms worsen, or persist for more than 7 days, see your doctor.
-You should also should consult doctor if: you have chronic condition e.g. asthma or diabetes or if have very high fever with severe headache, abdominal or chest pain.
+If your symptoms worsen, or persist for more than 3 weeks, see your doctor.
+You should also should consult a doctor if: you have chronic condition e.g. asthma or diabetes or if have very high fever with severe headache, abdominal or chest pain.

 COLD AND FLU REMEDIES AND RELIEF: WHAT WORKS?

 Cold and flu symptoms may leave you feeling unwell, but you don’t have to feel miserable.
 Here’s a list of cold and flu remedies that may help you: